mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Without a pause, he rose and ran off.
 The heat grew in intensity as he approached, but he pushed the pain down.
 He had to find Setre and Casra.

 	A silhouette appeared in the doorway of the tent.
-It was thin and short, almost resembling "Linyu!
-Linyu is that you?
-What are you doing down here?"
-But amidst the lapping of flames and fabric, the silhouette stood up and transformed into Casra, stumbling out of the tent in a daze.
+It was thin and short, almost resembling a child, but amidst the lapping of flames and fabric, the silhouette stood up and transformed into Casra, stumbling out of the tent in a daze.
 He dashed to her to pull her out of the flames.

-	"Lin...Lin...", she mumbled through labored breaths as she collapsed onto the ground.
+	"Cas...Cas...", her voice had fractured in two and wheezed through labored breaths as she collapsed onto the ground.

 	He was too busy lifting and carrying her to hear what she had said.
 When he had made it to the area where Fanla and the others were checking for survivors, he set her down gently and began examining her for injury.
-The entire left side of her head and neck had been disfigured by the flames.
+The entire left side of her head and neck had been disfigured by the flames, and her eyes were dotted with starry cataracts.
 Setre reached to Kip's arm and he turned back toward her.
-Her eyes were glazed and vacant as if she were experiencing some other world between her eyes and his.
-She called out again in a voice frailer than before, "Kip...
-Lin..."
+Her gaze was vacant as if she were experiencing some other world far behind the one he was in.
+She called out again in a voice frailer than before, "Lin..."

 	"Thi is safe in the treetops.
 No need to worry," he comforted her.
 But her mind was still locked away.

 	*I need to find Casra.*

-	"Fanla, which direction did Linyu see the figures run?"
+	He turned to Fanla and asked, "Fanla, which direction did Linyu see the figures run?"

 	"Figures?" she asked franticly.
 Her hands were firmly against the chest of a fallen guardian, searching for a pulse.